Skip to content

 What Doubled Lane Rate Means in Practice

-The transition from 8×50G PAM4 to 8×100G PAM4 — doubling the per-lane rate from 50 to 100 Gbps through higher-frequency PAM4 signaling — is the core technological change in 800G.
+The transition from 8x50G PAM4 to 8x100G PAM4 — doubling the per-lane rate from 50 to 100 Gbps through higher-frequency PAM4 signaling — is the core technological change in 800G.
 The same four amplitude levels per symbol that define PAM4 modulation now encode data at twice the symbol rate, requiring tighter signal margins, more sensitive receivers, and more capable SerDes in both the transceiver and the host switch ASIC.
 Power per gigabit improves from 25–30 mW to 15–25 mW despite higher absolute power consumption — a meaningful efficiency gain at scale that compounds across hundreds or thousands of ports.
+Learn more about signal quality measurement in our TDECQ explained guide.

 The critical operational implication: your existing fiber infrastructure is fully compatible.
 800G uses identical fiber types — OM4, OM5, and OS2 — as 400G.
 No fiber replacement is required during migration.
 The cage form factors are also physically identical; QSFP-DD800 and OSFP 800G modules fit in the same cages as their 400G predecessors, enabling phased migration without physical infrastructure replacement beyond switches and transceivers.